Sinapine

 Sinapine is an alkaloidal amine found in some seeds, particularly oil seeds of plants in the family Brassicaceae.
 It is the choline ester of sinapic acid.

 Sinapine was discovered by Étienne-Ossian Henry in 1825.

 Occurrence

 Sinapine typically occurs in the outer seed coat of oil crops and is plentiful in some types of press cake leftover after vegetable oil extraction.
 Typical oil seed cake residues high in sinapine include Brassica juncea (1.22% by mass), and rapeseed (0.39-1.06% by mass).

 Isolation

-The typical protocol for extracting Sinapine from seed cakes entails defatting the cake with hexane via a Soxhlet apparatus followed by extraction with 70% methanol held at 75 °C.
+The typical protocol for extracting sinapine from seed cakes entails defatting the cake with hexane via a Soxhlet apparatus followed by extraction with 70% methanol held at 75 °C.

-Metabolism
+Biosynthesis and metabolism

-Sinapine esterase is an enzyme whose two substrates are sinapine and H_{2}O and whose two products are sinapic acid and choline.
+The enzyme sinapoylglucose—choline O-sinapoyltransferase, characterised from radish and white mustard, converts 1-O-sinapoyl-beta-D-glucose and choline to sinapine.
+The same transformation occurs in rapeseed.

-Sinapoylglucose—choline O-sinapoyltransferase is an enzyme whose two substrates are 1-O-sinapoyl-β-D-glucose and choline, whereas its two products are D-glucose and sinapine.
+The enzyme sinapine esterase from radish can metabolise sinapine by hydrolysis to sinapinic acid and choline: